0%

 For a while, like many people, I’ve been loosely tracking the developments of AI technology in the creative space.
 I tried a few prompts in Dalle-2, played with LensaAI’s app filters during that one week when it took over social media, etc. This was all very casual, and it didn’t seem like anything had quite matured as a serious creative force… yet.
 But it was coming, this tsunami wave that promised to do what I do better than me, with just a couple clicks, and I wanted to be out there in the water before I felt like the tide was really going out.

 So I experimented with the photoshop tools, and they are incredible in how accurately they assess a given composition for generating extensions or removing unwanted subjects.
-However, as of this writing, the resolution of what they give you back is often lower, or blocky, blurry, etc- basically the more and bigger you go, the more concept art/draft painting it gets.
-The other issue is that the generator processes in “the cloud” and aggressively flags things as “violation of community guidelines”- even really benign stuff, which, when you think about a massive, wealthy corporation needing to protect itself from “this is offensive”, litigation, it makes sense. …but still… this genuinely throttles the tools and their usefulness.
-However, beyond that, it was still so equal parts promising and terrifying, I had to go further.
+However, as of this writing, the resolution of what they give you back is often lower, or blocky, blurry, etc. Basically the more and bigger that you go, the more concept art/draft painting it gets.
+The other issue is that the generator processes in “the cloud” and aggressively flags things as “violation of community guidelines”- even really benign stuff, which, when you think about a massive, wealthy corporation needing to protect itself from “this is offensive” litigation, it makes sense. …but still… the flags genuinely throttle the tools and their usefulness.
+However, beyond that, it was still so equal parts promising and terrifying, I had to go further…

 (left: my original artwork. right: extensions and enhancements, using only photoshop generative fill)

-My next step was to try Midjourney, a web based image generator that was among the original crop to break out on the scene, for some straight up text based art making.
+My next step was to try Midjourney, a web based image generator that was among the first to break out on the scene, and do some straight up text based art making.

 Midjourney required using chat prompts within another app, Discord, and while I already had discord and got up to speed on it fairly quickly, it’s not the most accessible route for casual curious types.